tgoelles/thomasgoelles_v5/content/authors/admin/_index.md

 My current research is on avalanches and how to detect them in satellite remote sensing and with lidar data.
 While, my PhD was in glaciology were I developed numerical models of the Greenland ice sheet and studied black carbon and albedo.
 Overall I am interested in data analytics and increasing research quality by automating the mundane tasks wherever possible.
 For this I like to dive deep into interesting technology such as docker, streamlit, dask, FastAPI and of course machine learning.

 I co-founded and sold [a guiding company](http://fatbikespitsbergen.com) in the northernmost town at [78 degrees north](https://en.wikipedia.org/wiki/Longyearbyen).
 I was also a co-founder at ATSEDA AB - a data science company in Sweden.
-Currently, I am working on a Unversity spin-off based on our research linked to avalanches and lidar.
+Currently, I am working on a University spin-off based on our research linked to avalanches and lidar.